Leo Smoschewer

-Leo Smoschewer (born March 11, 1875; died July 15, 1938, in Breslau) was a German Jewish mechanical engineering entrepreneur and art collector whose business was Aryanized and art collection seized by the Nazis.
+Leo Smoschewer (March 11, 1875 – July 15, 1938, in Breslau) was a German Jewish mechanical engineering entrepreneur and art collector whose business was Aryanized and art collection seized by the Nazis.

 Early life

 Leo Smoschewer was a son of Emanuel Smoschewer, a grain wholesaler who came to Breslau from Krotoschin, and his wife Henriette Smoschewer née Reich.
 Smoschewer married Elise, and they lived together in a villa at Lindenallee 12 in Breslau.

 On March 21, 1911, Smoschewer joined the Gesellschaft der Brüder (Society of Brothers).
-The family belonged to the Breslau synagogue community, and Leo Smoschewer served on the community board from1927.
+The family belonged to the Breslau synagogue community, and Leo Smoschewer served on the community board from 1927.

 Leo Smoschewer was a co-owner of Smoschewer & Co. in Breslau, a company founded in 1899 which manufactured locomotives and wagons for light railroads, road rollers and other machinery.
 The company had branches in Berlin, Gdansk and Prague, as well as in Romania.
 Smoschewer had been Romanian consul general in Wroclaw since 1924.
-In the same year he was also appointed honorary senator of the Technical University of Wroclaw.
+In the same year, he was also appointed honorary senator of the Technical University of Wroclaw.

 Business

 Since 1899, the company Feldhahn-Industrie Smoschewer & Co, located at Kaiser Wilhelmstraße 48–50 in Breslau, was engaged in the manufacture and sale of all materials used for the construction and installation of railroad equipment in the broadest sense.
 Around 1923, the company manufactured all kinds of light railway materials, such as switches, turntables, tipping wagons, special wagons and all other accessories for light railroads.

 The company specialized in light railway operation on farms and supplied all rail material with accessories for the execution of earthworks, for the equipment of small railroads, main railroads, standard-gauge sidings, and also had a special technical office for the design of small and branch railroads.
 It manufactured locomotives in the Wroclaw suburb of Schmiedefeld, both for construction companies and for industrial railroads, for standard-gauge sidings, for small public railroads, state railroads, etc. It also designed small railroads and branch lines.
 A particular specialty was the production of small railway locomotives and shunting locomotives as well as fireless locomotives.
 The locomotive factory was equipped with the most modern devices and also received orders from foreign railroads.

 It also manufactured shunting devices (spills).

 The company had an extensive domestic and foreign organization, and had its own branches in Berlin, Leipzig, Görlitz, Gdansk, Bromberg, Katowice, Prague and Bucharest.
-The main manufacturing plant was located in the Wroclaw suburb of Schmiedefeld, where there was a large locomotive factory and a special light-railway factory for small railroad cars, switches, etc. There were also larger workshops in Bromberg, Berlin and Leipzig.
+The main manufacturing plant was located in the Wroclaw suburb of Schmiedefeld, where there was a large locomotive factory and a special light-railway factory for small railroad cars, switches, etc. There were also larger workshops in Bromberg, Berlin, and Leipzig.
 A total of about 800 workers were employed.